eltimster/arc-medtechai/_research-areas/research-area4.markdown

 name="Hung-Thinh Truong"
 role="Graduate Researcher"
-company="The University of Melbourne" content="<p>Yulia is a graduate researcher in the School of Computing and Information Systems working on automatic summarisation of clinical literature.
-She completed a MA in Computational Linguistics at Seoul National University (South Korea) and a BA in Linguistics at Tomsk State University (Russia).
-Her previous research focused on such areas of natural language processing as sentiment analysis, discourse and factuality.</p>"
+company="The University of Melbourne" content="<p>Yulia is a graduate researcher in the School of Computing and Information Systems working on automatic extraction of evidence from clinical trials literature.
+Prior to this, he comleted a BS in Computer Science at Ho Chi Minh City University of Science (Vietnam).
+Previously, his research focused on information extraction, especially in lower-resource settings.</p>"
 %}
 <br>